almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## Step 3.
 Explore Multi-View Display and Easily Annotate Grouped Images

-After importing images by "Import images groups" app, you will see that images are grouped on the screen by tag values.
-If you want to change the group settings, you can do it in the project settings or right in the Image Labeling Tool.
+After importing images using the "Import images groups" app, you will see that images are grouped on the screen by tag values.
+If you want to change the group settings, you can do it in the Image Labeling Tool.

 ![](enable_groups.jpg)